Liverpool fans and families on half-term getaways suffer long queues at Dover

 Ferry firm Irish Ferries warned customers to “expect delays of up to three hours at port security and check-in”.

-Passengers who miss their sailing will be allowed to travel on the next available service, it added.
+Passengers who miss their sailing will be allowed to travel on the next available service.

 Another operator, DFDS, wrote on Twitter: “We are aware of our lovely customers queuing in the port.
 We’ll accommodate you on the next available departure.”